magento/magento2-page-builder/docs/configurations/panel-configurations.md

 ## Reorder panel groups

 To reorder existing panel groups, you need to override the default `sortOrder`s applied to existing panel groups.
-The `sortOrder` is defined as a `byte` value, so it can be set any where from -127 to 127.
-This example changes the order of the `layout` and `elements` groups to display as the last two groups.
+The `sortOrder` is defined as a `byte` value, so technically, it can be set any where from -128 to 127, but we don't recommend using negative values!
+Just keep the byte value in mind when you try to set the `sortOrder` above 127.
+The following example changes the order of the `layout` and `elements` groups to display as the last two groups.

 ```xml
 <?xml version="1.0"?>